Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Rational self-maps and the proof of Theorem

+We prove by a similar counting argument that for a general element $(x',\,y',\,z')$ of $D_2\setminus D'_2$, the three lines are mutually non-intersecting.

-are 3 points in general position in the Grassmannian of lines in $\mathbb{P}^3$.
+(2) will follow from the last statement.
+Indeed, this statement says that the three points $\delta_{x'x},\,\delta_{y'y},\,\delta_{z'z}$ which parameterize respectively the three lines (ref{eq3lines}) are three points in general position in the Grassmannian of lines in $\mathbb{P}^3$.
 The Grassmannian $G(2,4)$ is a quadric $Q$ in $\mathbb{P}^5$, and two lines in $\mathbb{P}^3$ are non-intersecting if and only if the corresponding points in $G(2,4)=Q$ have the property that the line they generate is not contained in $Q$.
-There is a thus a single orbit under the action of ${\rm PGl}(4)$ on $G(2,4)^{[3]}$ of triples parameterizing three lines mutually nonintersecting, as shows the similar statement for the action of $O(6)$ on $Q$.
-It thus suffices to prove the result when the 3 lines (\ref{eq3lines}) in $\mathbb{P}^3$ are defined by equations
+There is thus a single orbit under the action of ${\rm PGL}(4)$ on $G(2,4)^{[3]}$ of triples parameterizing three lines mutually nonintersecting, as it follows from the similar statement for the action of the orthogonal group ${\rm O}(6)$ on $Q$.
+It thus suffices to prove the result when the three lines (\ref{eq3lines}) in $\mathbb{P}^3$ are defined by equations

 An easy computation shows that the set of triples of planes